skyzh/mini-lsm/mini-lsm-book/src/week1-07-sst-optimizations.md

 * How does the bloom filter help with the SST filtering process?
 What kind of information can it tell you about a key? (may not exist/may exist/must exist/must not exist)
 * Consider the case that we need a backward iterator.
 Does our key compression affect backward iterators?
 * Can you use bloom filters on scan?
+* What might be the pros/cons of doing key-prefix encoding over adjacent keys instead of with the first key in the block?

 We do not provide reference answers to the questions, and feel free to discuss about them in the Discord community.